Preparing for after redundancy

 Help paying your rent or mortgage

-You might be able to claim housing benefit to help pay your rent - use the benefits checker on GOV.UK to see what benefits you may be entitled to.
+You might be able to claim Universal Credit housing costs or Housing Benefit to help pay your rent - use the benefits checker on GOV.UK to see what benefits you may be entitled to.

 If you have a mortgage, check your mortgage protection policy to see what it says about redundancy.
 You might get some money towards your mortgage while you look for a new job.